bokesan/icfpc2018/README.md

 ### Why we deserve the judge's prize

 We probably don't.
-We did have a lot of ideas what to do - have a special mode where out solvers don't optimize for low energy, but generate nice bot movements, e.g. a ballet or a aerobatic team flying through the Gateway Arch while trailing filled voxels (in high harmonics mode, of course).
+We did have a lot of ideas what to do - have a special mode where our solvers don't optimize for low energy, but generate nice bot movements, e.g. a ballet or a aerobatic team flying through the Gateway Arch while trailing filled voxels (in high harmonics mode, of course).
 But alas, limited time prevented us from implementing this.